What is an ICCID number and why does It matter for cellular IoT?

 With the development of eSIM comes a new identification number, the eUICCID.
 In many cases, an eSIM manufacturer may not be the same company that makes physical SIMs and generates profiles.
 For example, a company that manufactures chips might decide to sell eSIMs as well.
 A mobile network carrier wants to use their SIMs, but wants to provision them with their own pre-developed profiles.
 The carrier might even work with another provider to create the profiles, turning this into a two- or three-party relationship.
 To simplify the situation, the industry has adopted the eUICCID to identify the physical eSIM.
 It’s a completely different classifier, in addition to the ICCID, which is typically still generated along with the profile.

 Clearly, the ICCID and eUICCID play crucial roles in the genetic makeup of a SIM.
-Ready to get started on your IoT deployment with Hologram?
+Ready to get started on your IoT deployment?
 Create an account and get a SIM.

 - Customize your plan